 The data from test takers is far more nuanced on the quantitative section.
 Here, the advice varies widely, depending on your abilities.
 I will assume you have at least a rough idea about whether you are a top scoring math student or someone who really struggles with math.

 For folks who struggle with math, who are anticipating a relatively low grade on math (i.e. below 25), it turns out that, as in the verbal section, it is advantageous to omit questions — i.e. those questions you don’t get to because time is running out.
 Again, if you have enough insight to eliminate even one answer choice, that’s no longer guessing but rather solution behavior, and you should guess from the remaining answers.
-But if you truly have no clue, and especially if you are running out time, plan to omit questions, and do you best with the ones which you can either solve or apply solution behavior.
-There’s no reason, in the final minute to race to last question in a wild hi
+But if you truly have no clue, and especially if you are running out time, plan to omit questions, and do your best with the ones which you can either solve or apply solution behavior.

 (BTW, if you are really anticipating a GMAT Quant score that low, then please sign up for Magoosh!
 I swear, we can help you!)